gofireflyio/aiac/README.md

     aiac get terraform for eks --backend=ollama

-The default model when using Ollama is "codellama".
+The default model when using Ollama is "mistral".

 #### Via Docker